‘Gulf wealth, US power, and the ME reset’

-This is apropos two back-to-back letters to the Editor from this writer carried by the newspaper on Wednesday and yesterday.
-I would like to add to my argument that the Gulf states are no longer content to influence global policy from the sidelines.
-By investing in American industries, real estate, and financial markets, they are embedding themselves deeply into the US economic architecture.
+This is apropos three letters to the Editor from this writer carried by the newspaper on Wednesday, Thursday and yesterday.
+I would like to conclude my argument by saying, among other things, that the partnership between President Trump and the Gulf leaders — particularly Crown Prince Mohammed bin Salman — is not about fleeting gestures or transactional politics.

-But what’s more strategic is their targeted investment in intellectual property and cutting-edge technology.
-This ensures that as America innovates, the Gulf is not just a client but a partner—and in many cases, a co-owner.
-This strategic stake-holding, wisely replacing dormant assets and offshore accounts, reflects a new doctrine: soft power through smart capital.
+It is about long-term architecture — of peace, of prosperity, and of power sharing.
+As the tectonic plates of global influence continue to shift, one thing is certain: the Gulf has arrived — not merely through the power of petro dollars, but by the sheer force of merit, strategic foresight, and visionary leadership.

-Trump also unveiled a fresh diplomatic offensive aimed at liberating Lebanon from Hezbollah’s shadow.
+The prosperity of the GCC is no longer defined by passive wealth accumulation, but by the intelligent reassignment of resources — where idle capital is transformed into active investment across continents.
+They are acquiring foreign assets, attracting global minds, and integrating world-class expertise to exponentially grow their economic footprint.

 Copyright Business Recorder, 2025